 If your child loses their bus pass, a replacement bus pass can be purchased from the School Transport Team.
 The cost of the bus pass depends on whether your child has been issued with a Solo pass or an Arriva pass.
 If you require a replacement bus pass, contact the School Transport Team on (01744) 671033.

-For further information regarding transport support for post-16 students, see the annual Post-16 Policy Statement 2019-2020.
+For more information on transport support for post-16 students, see the annual Post-16 Policy Statement 2019-2020.